 Wrestling competitions are held all around the world, with almost 200 nations actively hosting events.

 Since 1994, the number of women who wrestle in high school has grown from 800 to over 16,500.
 Women’s wrestling has been a recognized Olympic sport since 2004.

 Why We Love National Kiss a Wrestler Day

-Sometimes referred as "American Style," professional wrestling organizations like the WWE (World Wrestling Entertainment) and Impact Wrestling run events throughout the world.
-Fights are choreographed, highly theatrical, and mixed with dramatic stories.
+Sometimes referred to as "American Style," professional wrestling organizations like the WWE (World Wrestling Entertainment) and Impact Wrestling run events throughout the world.
+Fights are choreographed, highly theatrical and mixed with dramatic stories.
 "Feuds" between fighters further promote matches.

 Wrestling encompasses a number of unquantifiable skills including self-reliance, self-confidence and self-discipline — not to mention sportsmanship and the respect for one’s opponent.